triska/proloxy/README.md

 and `--keyfile` options.

-[**proloxy.service**](proloxy.service) is a sample **systemd** unit&nbps;file that runs Proloxy on system startup.
+[**proloxy.service**](proloxy.service) is a sample **systemd** unit&nbsp;file that runs Proloxy on system startup.
 Adapt the paths and options as needed, copy the file to&nbsp;`/etc/systemd/system/` and install it using: